gajim/gajim/CONTRIBUTING.md

 # Use pre-commit

-Execute the following inside the repositor dir
+Execute the following inside the repository dir

     $ pip install pre-commit
     $ pre-commit install